crispinanderson/react-external-svg/README.md

 ##### <p><b>onError: (function) - </b> Accepts a function:  (err) => {} </P>
 ---

-###### This tool is losely based on https://github.com/janjakubnanista/svg-to-jsx please check that out if need a simple tool that takes in SVG and spits out JSX
+###### react-external-svg is loosely based on https://github.com/janjakubnanista/svg-to-jsx please check that out if need a simple tool that takes in SVG and spits out JSX
+###### react-external-svg relies on svg-parser by Rich Harris https://github.com/Rich-Harris/svg-parser